kcp-dev/kcp/docs/authorization.md

   even member and by that can create workspaces inside the organization workspace.
 - **Organization Content** access: the user needs access to a workspace or is even admin.
 - for some resources, additional permission checks are performed, not represented by local or Kubernetes standard RBAC rules.
 E.g.
-  - workspace creation checks for organization membership (see above)
+  - workspace creation checks for organization membership (see above).
+  - workspace creation checks for `use` verb on the `ClusterWorkspaceType`.
   - API binding via APIBinding objects requires verb `bind` access to the corresponding `APIExport`.
 - **System Workspaces** access: system workspaces are prefixed with `system:` and are not accessible by users.